kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 25/25-final.md

 I was a disappointing woman whose only real love life was a black history, so I can't help it if I deviate from the flow of the game.

 If that's the case, I'm happy for Onii-sama, but I'm still lonely ...
 I'm happy to be reincarnated as Onii-sama's younger sister.
-I still wish I could have tried to capture Onii-sama in that game of my previous life.
+But I wish I could have tried to capture Onii-sama in that game of my previous life.